 Trade School Tuition

-If you have already decided on trade school versus a four year university, the tuition costs will be lower since trade schools take much less time to complete.
+If you have already considered the pros and cons of trade school versus a four year university, and made the decision to attend trade school, the tuition costs will be lower since trade schools take much less time to complete.
 For instance, a refrigeration technologies program can be completed in just six months.
 Paying tuition for as little as six months compared to at least four years represents a huge difference in budgeting and financial planning.
 Moreover, if you have to take out loans, interest will also accumulate the longer you stay in school, unless you get your loans deferred.
 Shorter term programs have an advantage as students can enter the workforce faster and start paying off loans faster.
 1

 Textbooks & Equipment